When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 CHARLES HERBERT LIGHTOLLER – SOURCE.

-If the message was passed to the captain, officer Charles Lightoller stated that the ship would have slowed down considerably and possibly even stopped.
+If the message had been passed to the captain, Officer Charles Lightoller stated that the ship would have slowed considerably and possibly even stopped.

-The radio operators working on the Titanic were busy at the time and sent back a message to the Californian telling them that they were busy and couldn’t take their messages.
+The radio operators working on the Titanic were busy at the time, so they sent a message back to the Californian, telling them that they were busy and couldn’t take their messages.

 The Californian stopped communicating at this point.